David-Manniche/TheMarket/readme.txt

     => 049811 - While uploading user profile image profile link is wrong in response => 049777 - The - button (QUANTITY reducer) is not functional when we order a product through pickup => 049919 - labels missing in system
+    => 049995 - If order is placed with digital product then unable to cancel the order even if it is allow from admin

 Enhancements :
    => Make provision to made seller